 If someone asks you why not, you can simply reiterate that it doesn’t work for you.
 You don’t have to justify saying No, or explain yourself, or give an excuse.

 Some people may suggest another request (Can you do … instead?
 How about …?), and they might even pressure you to say Yes.
 If your answer is still No, you can say so.
 If you’d like to offer an alternative that works for you, you could say I am not able to … but am able to … or I am available on … .
 However you choose to respond, maintain your boundaries.

 People may not like it when you say No. They may be disappointed, upset, or unkind.
 They are responsible for their feelings — you can’t control their response; you can only control yourself.

 I can tell you from personal experience, the times that I said Yes when I didn’t want to or it didn’t work for me, I did not like the pit in my stomach feeling like I should’ve been honest.
 I was bitter and begrudgingly went along with it.
 And the times I held my boundaries by saying No helped me preserve and strengthen my relationships with my friends.

 And on the flip side, when someone has expressed their boundary with me, letting me know that something didn’t work for them, I was glad they shared that info with me.
 I don’t want anyone to feel forced to do anything, like they have to say Yes, and feel miserable for it.
 Even if I was a bit disappointed at first, about whatever it was, it worked out for both of us.

 If someone asks you to do something and you want to do it, and you have the time, energy, availability, then by all means, do it!

-To help you remember all of this, I created a “No” poster that you can print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
+To help you with this, I created a “No” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.